vantrinh7/Bond/README.md

 # Bond ![logo](misc/Bond%20Logo%202.png)

 An application that helps remind users to keep in touch with others, thus establishing the bonds between people and enhacing personal relationships.
 This app was originally created for Android.
-It has several features so far:
+It has so far contained several features:
-- Record and save detailed information of user’s contacts (e.g. the first time you meet, hobbies, birthday, etc.)
+- Record and save detailed information of a con (e.g. first impression, hobbies, birthday, etc.)
-- Set up reminders that notify user of the next time to contact someone
+- Set up reminders that notify user of the next time to connect with someone
 - View upcoming schedule in a calendar overview
-- Provide ideas and templates for the conversations (e.g. conversation starters, follow-up emails, greetings, wishes, self- introductions, etc.)
+- Provide ideas and templates for the conversation (e.g. conversation starters, self- introductions, follow-up emails, greetings, wishes,  etc.)
 <br>

 ![](misc/Bond%20Calendar.png) ![](misc/Bond%20Contact%20List.png) ![](misc/Bond%20Contact.png) ![](misc/Bond%20Template%20Menu.png)

 <br>

-In the future, we would like to create an iOS version.
-There would also be additional features, such as:
+In the future, we would like to create an iOS version for this app.
+Additional features would also be implemented, such as:
-- Collect log of conversations between the user and the contacts in different platforms (e.g. text messages, Facebook Messenger, Gmail)
+- Collect a log of conversations between the user and the contacts in different platforms (e.g. text messages, Facebook Messenger, Gmail)
-- Collect public information of the contacts on social networking sites and other online sources
+- Collect information of the contacts on social networking sites and other online sources
 - Use this information to construct suggestions for conversations, emails and messages
 - Improve available templates and generate messages that are personally customized to each contact